ArjunB126/Digital_Clock/README.md

 # 3. Educational Value:
 This project is not just a clock; it's a learning opportunity.
 Explore the code to understand the intricacies of front-end development and gain insights into how HTML, CSS, and JavaScript can seamlessly collaborate to create a functional and visually appealing application.

+# Get Started:

+Dive into the world of real-time web applications by exploring the code repository.
+Whether you're a novice developer looking to learn or an experienced coder seeking inspiration, our Real-Time Digital Clock project is a perfect blend of form and function.
+Visit :